 - Create perishable and nonperishable jewelry videos

-Perishable videos are those temporary content such as your jewelry video for introducing your new jewelry collection or other jewelry sales promo videos and products.
+Perishable videos are temporary content such as your jewelry video for introducing your new jewelry collection or other jewelry sales promo videos and products.
 Meanwhile, the nonperishable videos are those videos that don’t expire and are always relevant like your About Us and testimonial videos.
-Videos are important to prolong the length of time buyers spend on your website, especially that 88% of them don’t want to hear your sales talk unless they’re ready to make a purchase.
-Also, videos get more shares and other forms of engagements on social media pages, which opens more sales opportunities for you.
+Videos are important to prolong the length of time buyers spend on your website, especially since 88% of them don’t want to hear your sales talk unless they’re ready to make a purchase.
+Also, videos get more shares and other forms of engagement on social media pages, which opens more sales opportunities for you.

 - Jewelry images

 You need different types of jewelry images to meet your buyers’ expectations no matter where they are on their buyers’ journey.
 These should include the following:

 Products on a white background may not always do well on social media pages because they look too salesy and people on social media are still on the “looking for inspiration” stage.
 They may or may not buy; hence, your jewelry images must be visually appealing.
 To do this, you can simply photograph your jewelry piece on an artsy-looking background, if this is your preference, but don’t limit your imagination.
 There are so many background ideas you can choose from like the ones we’ve discussed here.

 In the image above, we just printed off a background with tools to create the impression that we’re in a goldsmith’s workshop.
 The background paper was put inside the GemLightbox along with the stack of rings, and we’re good to click and capture.
 It’s that easy!

 To watch how we photograph our jewelry pieces for social media, click here or watch the video below.

 Other types of possible social media shots are branded shots like the one from the Jewellery by Design (right) and composition shots like those colorful gemstone rings from Elverd Designs (left).
 See the images below.

 - User-generated content